mattrude/pgpkeyserver/doc/building-server.md

 * <a href="http://keyserver.borgnet.us/dump">http://keyserver.borgnet.us/dump</a> - Generated every Sunday

 ### Download Keydump
 The keydump is about 6.3GB as of Oct 2014, so fetching it will take a long time.
-It's divided into a bunch of individual numbered files so you'll need to fetch all of them.
-Because I'm too lazy to spend 8 hours sitting there doing it manually I did it like this:
+It&#39;s divided into a bunch of individual numbered files so you&#39;ll need to fetch all of them.
+Because I&#39;m too lazy to spend 8 hours sitting there doing it manually I did it like this:

     mkdir /var/lib/sks/dump
     cd /var/lib/sks/dump
-    wget --recursive --timestamping --level=1 --cut-dirs=3 \
+    wget -c -r -p -e robots=off --timestamping --level=1 --cut-dirs=3 \
     --no-host-directories http://keyserver.mattrude.com/dump/current/

 Many hours later, check that all the pieces downloaded correctly by comparing their checksums